-- Special counsel Robert S. Mueller III’s investigation into collusion between President Donald Trump’s campaign and Russian election interference has so far cost nearly $17 million.
+- Special counsel Robert Mueller’s investigation into ties between President Donald Trump’s campaign and Russian agents is expected to end soon, according to reports.

 - Previous government investigations have been far costlier.

 How Much Mueller’s Investigation Has Cost: More than $25M

 The good news is, for this multimillion-dollar price tag, Mueller’s investigation has produced real results.
-At least 19 people and three companies have been charged, and five people have pleaded guilty to various charges, including former Trump national security adviser Michael Flynn, former deputy campaign chairman Rick Gates and former campaign foreign policy adviser George Papadopoulos.
+Dozens of people, and three companies, have been charged, resulting in five people pleading guilty to various charges.
+These include Trump’s former national security adviser Michael Flynn, former deputy campaign chairman Rick Gates and former campaign foreign policy adviser George Papadopoulos.
 Another top official in Trump’s presidential campaign, Roger Stone, was recently indicted for charges related to hacked emails of Hillary Clinton — unrelated, but not dissimilar to the cover-ups and deceit found in Mueller’s investigation.

 The Trump administration’s main defense tactic against this investigation has been calling out the supposedly exorbitant cost of the investigation.
 Trump took on the issue of costs through a message on Twitter:

 ….At what point does this soon to be $20,000,000 Witch Hunt, composed of 13 Angry and Heavily Conflicted Democrats and two people who have worked for Obama for 8 years, STOP!
 They have found no Collussion with Russia, No Obstruction, but they aren’t looking at the corruption…

 — Donald J. Trump (@realDonaldTrump) May 20, 2018

 However, there are several issues with this defense.